Conditional Positional Encodings for Vision Transformers: Related Work

-Since self-attention itself is permutation-equivalent, positional encodings are commonly employed to incorporate the order of sequences \cite{vaswani2017attention}.
+Since self-attention itself is permutation-equivariant (see \ref{sec:trans-equiv}), positional encodings are commonly employed to incorporate the order of sequences \citep{vaswani2017attention}.
 The positional encodings can either be fixed or learnable, while either being absolute or relative.
 Vision transformers follow the same fashion to imbue the network with positional information.
-These encoding methods are elaborated below.

-\paragraph{Absolute Positional Encoding.} The absolute positional encoding is the most widely used one.
-In the original transformer paper~\cite{vaswani2017attention}, the encodings are generated with the sinusoidal functions of different frequencies and then they are added to the inputs.
-Alternatively, the positional encodings can be learnable, where they are implemented with a fixed-dimension matrix and jointly updated with the model's parameters with SGD.
+\paragraph{Absolute Positional Encoding.} The absolute positional encoding is the most widely used.
+In the original transformer~\citep{vaswani2017attention}, the encodings are generated with the sinusoidal functions of different frequencies and then they are added to the inputs.
+Alternatively, the positional encodings can be learnable, where they are implemented with a fixed-dimension matrix/tensor and jointly updated with the model's parameters with SGD.

-\paragraph{Relative Positional Encoding.} The relative position encoding~\cite{shaw2018self} considers distances between the tokens in the input sequence.
-Compared to the absolute ones, the relative positional encodings can be translation-invariant and can naturally handle the sequences longer than the longest sequences during training (\ie, being inductive).
-A 2-D relative position encoding is proposed for image classification in \cite{bello2019attention}, showing superiority to 2D sinusoidal embeddings.
-The relative positional encoding is further improved in XLNet~\cite{yang2019xlnet}, T5~\cite{raffel2019exploring} and DeBERTa~\cite{he2020deberta}, showing better performance.
+\paragraph{Relative Positional Encoding.} The relative position encoding~\citep{shaw2018self} considers distances between the tokens in the input sequence.
+Compared to the absolute ones, the relative positional encodings can be translation-equivariant and can naturally handle the sequences longer than the longest sequences during training (\ie, being inductive).
+A 2-D relative position encoding is proposed for image classification in \citep{bello2019attention}, showing superiority to 2D sinusoidal embeddings.
+The relative positional encoding is further improved in XLNet~\citep{yang2019xlnet} and DeBERTa~\citep{he2020deberta}, showing better performance.

-\paragraph{Positional Encoding with Dynamical Systems.} A new position encoding named FLOATER \cite{liu2020learning} was proposed to model the position information with a continuous dynamical model.
-FLOATER is not limited by the maximum length of the sequences during training, meanwhile it is data-driven and parameter-efficient.
+\paragraph{Other forms.} Complex-value embeddings \citep{wang2019encoding} are an extension to model global absolute encodings and show improvement.
+RoFormer \citep{su2021roformer} utilizes a rotary position embedding to encode both absolute and relative position information for text classification.
+FLOATER \citep{liu2020learning} proposes a novel continuous dynamical model to capture position encodings.
+It is not limited by the maximum sequence length during training, meanwhile being parameter-efficient.

-Compared with the above methods, we propose a new positional encoding method, which keeps all the desired properties of these methods while being much simpler.
+\paragraph{Similar designs to CPE.} Convolutions are used to model local relations in ASR and machine translation \citep{gulati2020conformer,mohamed2019transformers,yang2019convolutional,yu2018qanet}.
+However, they are mainly limited to 1D signals.
+We instead process 2D vision images.